 Working at the Allen County SPCA

 Periodically, we have openings for various paid and volunteer positions.
-These positions are very rewarding for animal lovers.
-It is a fun and loving place to work if you have spare time you could use assisting homeless animals in need, review the opportunities below.
+These positions are very rewarding for both animal lovers and the animals in our care.
+Check back, as the openings may change.

 We are looking for dedicated and positive individuals who love cats and dogs.
 You must be 18 years or older with a great attitude and openness to different tasks.
-Volunteers are required to attend a volunteer orientation, sign a waiver and fill out a volunteer application.
-If you are interested, call us at the shelter 260-744-0454, ext 204 or emai firstname.lastname@example.org.
+Volunteers are required to attend a volunteer orientation, sign a waiver, and fill out a volunteer survey.
+If you are interested, call us at the shelter 260-744-0454, ext 204 or email firstname.lastname@example.org.

 Interns Needed at the Shelter

-The Allen County SPCA is looking for college interns to fulfill several areas at the shelter.
+The Allen County SPCA periodically looks for college interns to fulfill several areas at the shelter.
 Non-paid internships will be focused in one or both of the following areas:

 Ready to apply?
-Please send resume with specific qualifications for this position to: email@example.com and place Intern Team in the subject line.
-You may also drop off a resume during adoption hours Tuesday through Saturday 11a-5p.
-No phone calls or personal visits please.
+Please send resume with specific qualifications to: firstname.lastname@example.org and place Intern Team in the subject line.
+You may also drop off a resume during adoption hours.

 Want to help